Partially Observable Minimum-Age Scheduling: The Greedy Policy: A POMDP formulation

 where $\bar{A}_n^t$ is the expected AoI that can be obtained from the $n$-th sensor if the AP samples it (see equation \eqref{eq:expAoI}).
 The constant $\eta$ is chosen such that on average the AP samples one sensor per time slot.
 The performance of the relaxed greedy sampling policy $\hat{\mu}^\prime$ can then be expressed as

 \end{defi}

-With the greedy policy, the AP has to compare the expected AoI that can be obtained from each sensor and choose the sensor that yields the minimum expected AoI.
+With the greedy policy, the AP has to compare the expected AoI that can be sampled from each sensor and choose the sensor that yields the minimum expected AoI.
 With the relaxed greedy policy, on the other hand, the AP only needs to compare the expected AoI of each sensor with a constant $\eta$, and samples the sensors whose expected AoIs are smaller than $\eta$.
 By doing so, the sampling processes of the $N$ sensors are decoupled with each other, thereby making the relaxed greedy policy analyzable.

-In the main body of this paper, we will focus on the relaxed greedy policy and analyze its performance in terms of the expected sampled AoI over the infinite horizon.
-As will be shown, the performance of the relaxed greedy policy $J(\hat{\mu}^\prime)$ is a good approximation to the performance of the greedy policy $J({\mu}^\prime)$.
+In the main body of this paper, we shall focus on the relaxed greedy policy and analyze its performance in terms of the expected sampled AoI over the infinite horizon.